GRT Grand, Chennai

-GRT Grand Chennai is a Luxury hotel located at T. Nagar, Chennai, India.
+Grand Chennai by GRT Hotels (previously known as GRT Grand Chennai) is a Luxury hotel located at T. Nagar, Chennai, India.
 It is owned by G.R.
 Thanga Maligai (P) Ltd, a jewellery organisation based in the city.

 The hotel

 The hotel has 9 floors with 133 rooms, including 6 suites.
-Food and beverage sections in the hotel include Any Time, a 24-hr multi-cuisine restaurant; Copper Point, an Indian fine-dining restaurant on the ground floor; Azulia, a Mediterranean restaurant; and High Time, a three-level bar.
-There is also a coffee shop on the ground floor.
-The hotel has about 8,200 sq ft of banquet space with a total seating capacity of about 750 persons, including a 2,850 sq ft Southern Crown hall with a seating capacity of 250 persons, a 3,333 sq ft Marigold hall with a seating capacity of 350 persons and a 2,000 sq ft Gulmohar hall with a seating capacity of 150 persons.
+Food and beverage sections in the hotel include J.Hind - a modernist Indian restaurant; Bazaar - for global street food; and Steam & Whistles - a gourmet pub.
+The hotel has about 8,200 sq ft of banquet space with a total seating capacity of about 650 persons, including a 2,850 sq ft Southern Crown hall with a seating capacity of 600 persons, a 1,160 sq ft Art Bistro hall with a seating capacity of 150 persons and a 850 sq ft Emeraldo hall with a seating capacity of about 100 persons.

 In December 2001, the hotel was awarded the ISO 9001:2000 certification.